Bierchermuesli/sklearn-research/README.md

 ### Win/Linux/IoT Datasets

-There are some subts sets which are obious usles however, I did a trial on them:
+The dataset has several subsets which are obious usles.
+The correlation to an attack is a bit questionable...
+However... lets give them a try...

 #### IoT Fridge

+the IoT Fride contains only temperature data and trigger value.

 ```
 python3 learn-iot.py -m xgboost -d trainsets/Train_Test_IoT_Fridge.csv